-6.3.1 Two pairs of laces shall be selected from each bundle for testing breaking load, slip resistance and gripping strength of tags.
+7.3.1 Two pairs of laces shall be selected from each bundle for testing breaking load, slip resistance and gripping strength of tags.

-6.3.2 For testing colour fastness, three test specimens of each colour for lot size of 100 bundles or less and five test specimens otherwise shall be prepared.
+7.3.2 For testing colour fastness, three test specimens of each colour for lot size of 100 bundles or less and five test specimens otherwise shall be prepared.

-ANNEX A

-(Clause 2)

-LIST OF REFERRED INDIAN STANDARDS